Maurice Kugler: Research

 Kugler has conducted research on international trade, foreign direct investment and skilled migration.
 He explores how global market integration impacts on the prospects of economic growth and convergence for the poor in nations and regions.
-Since 2006, he has been Research Fellow at the Growth Lab of the Center for International Development in Harvard University, and since 2007, visiting scholar at the National Bureau of Economic Research (NBER).
-Before becoming a professor at George Mason University, he taught at Harvard, Los Andes, Southampton, Stanford and Wilfrid Laurier Universities.
+Since 2006, he has been research fellow at the Growth Lab of the Center for International Development at Harvard University, and since 2007, visiting scholar at the National Bureau of Economic Research (NBER).
+Before becoming a professor at George Mason University, he taught at Harvard University, Los Andes, Southampton, Stanford University, and Wilfrid Laurier Universities.

-His scholarly work has been published in top economics journals, including the American Economic Review (American Economic Association), the Review of Economic Studies (Oxford University Press), the Review of Economics and Statistics (MIT Press), Economic Development and Cultural Change (The University of Chicago Press), the Journal of Policy Reform (Routledge), the Journal of Public Economics (Elsevier), the Journal of Development Economics (Elsevier), and Economics Letters, among other prestigious academic journals.
+His scholarly work has been published in top economics journals, including the American Economic Review by the American Economic Association, the Review of Economic Studies by Oxford University Press, the Review of Economics and Statistics by MIT Press, Economic Development and Cultural Change by The University of Chicago Press, the Journal of Policy Reform by Routledge, the Journal of Public Economics by Elsevier, the Journal of Development Economics by Elsevier, and Economics Letters, and other academic journals.

 This research has been recognized with the Juan Luis Londoño Prize, presented to the best paper on social policy in the Latin American and Caribbean Economic Association (LACEA) Conference program, Santa Cruz de la Sierra, Bolivia, October 15–17, 2015 (“Educational, Labor Market, and Welfare Impacts of Scholarships for Private Secondary School: Evidence from Colombia,” co-authored with Eric Bettinger, Michael Kremer, Carlos Medina, Christian Posso and Juan Saavedra); and also with the First Prize for Best Contribution in the area of “Globalization, Regulation and Development” at the Global Development Network Annual Conference Program, Prague, Czech Republic, January 16–18, 2010 (“Trade Reforms and Market Selection: Evidence from Manufacturing Plants in Colombia,” co-authored with Marcela Eslava, John Haltiwanger and Adriana Kugler.)
 In addition, the latter paper was published in 2013 in the Review of Economic Dynamics and was identified by the publisher, Elsevier Science, as one of the most highly cited papers during 2014, 2015 and up until June 2016, according to data from Scopus (the largest abstract and citation database of peer-reviewed literature).